DUMERILS BOA CONSTRICTOR CaresheetCommon Name: Dumerils Boa

 Dumerils boas are smaller than the common boa constrictor.
 In the wild, they are a threatened species.
 Purchases of this snake should only come from captive bred stock through reputable breeders.

-In their natural habitat, they live on the ground.
-You can start babies in cages as small as 10 gallons.
+Start babies in an enclosure as small as 10 gallons.
 At around a year old, you can increase the size of the enclosure.
 There are several kinds that work well, e.g. glass aquariums and any of the commercially available plastic-type reptile cages.
 For yearlings, step up to an enclosure that is at least 30" x 12" inches (like Zilla critter cage 20 Long) or go bigger like a 36" x 12" (Exo Terra Large, or Zilla 40 gal).
 A shy boa baby will feel more secure if there is a hide for them on the cool side and the warm side of the enclosure (more about that in the heating section).

 For an adult, you will want a custom enclosure or one of the large 5+ foot molded plastic reptile cages.
 If you have a female you will want to plan for a large enclosure as they can be quite a lot thicker than the males.
 A 6' x 2' is a good basic size, though, many people have gone larger and have gotten quite creative with their enclosures.

+While not true underground reptiles, they do like to hide under leaf litter and other debris.
+Their coloring is wonderful camouflage.
 You can use many types of bedding for your Dumerils boa.
 The ones that work the best are Zilla jungle mix, Zoo Med snake aspen, and Zoo Med eco earth.
+They like to burrow in these.
 Spot clean the bedding whenever they defecate.
 You should only need to clean the whole thing out about once a month or so.
 Disinfect the enclosure and change out the bedding at that time.
 Zoo Meds wipe out or vinegar and water both work well for cage cleaning.
 Newspaper is also acceptable, though it doesn't look as nice and you have to change it all out when they defecate on it.

 LIGHTING AND HEAT